Top 15 Venture Capital Firms for Information Technology Startups

 12. SineWave Ventures

-After you secure funding from a partner like SineWave Ventures, Rho can help you manage it.
-Our platform provides integrated banking, corporate cards, and automated payments to deploy your capital efficiently.
+Once you secure funding from a partner like SineWave Ventures, our integrated financial tools—including business banking, corporate cards, and automated bill pay—help you manage and deploy that capital efficiently.

 - Investment stages: Early Stage Venture, Late Stage Venture

-- Industries of focus: Enterprise Software, Financial Services, Information Technology, Infrastructure
+- Industries of focus: Enterprise Software, Infrastructure, Financial Services, Information Technology

 - Founded: 2015